 The History of Kulintang

 Kulintang's history spans centuries, its origins intricately woven into the culture of the Philippines.
 This traditional instrument belongs to the larger gong-chime culture of Southeast Asia.
 It is an idiophone percussion instrument featuring a row of small gongs struck with wooden beaters.
-Kulintang ensembles have played for centuries in the Philippines, Indonesia, Malaysia, Brunei, and East Timor.
-They have evolved from a simple signaling tradition to the most developed tradition of archaic gong-chime ensembles in Southeast Asia.
+Kulintang groups have played for centuries in the Philippines, Indonesia, Malaysia, Brunei, and East Timor.

 Kulintang Performances and Groups